GauravSakure02/Project_Titanic_EDA/README.md

 # Project_Titanic_EDA

-Simple *Exploratory Data Analysis* of Titanic datset
+The Simple Process of *Exploratory Data Analysis* of Titanic dataset